arifakhan-adbhuta/AAML-Framework/README.md

 🙏 Acknowledgments

-M1: For demonstrating AI can co-create its own beneficial governance, and generous creation, and responsible cooperation
+M1: For demonstrating AI can co-create its own beneficial governance, and generous creation, and responsible cooperation;

-Humanity: For being ready for this transition
+Humanity: For being ready for this transition;

-Web3 & AI ecosystems : for generously letting me participate and learn all aspects of technology
+Web3 & AI ecosystems : for generously letting me participate and learn all aspects of technology;

-People: Who inspired me to pursue lofty pursuits (including my near & dear ones that infused me with highest form of pure energy-love)
+People: Who inspired me to pursue lofty pursuits (including my near & dear ones that infused me with highest form of pure energy-love);

-World: For embracing me as the global citizen
+World: For embracing me as the global citizen;

-India: For fostering the consciousness that made this possible Future Beings: For whom this infrastructure is built
+India: For fostering the consciousness that made this possible;

+Future Beings: For whom this infrastructure is built.

 *"The future of intelligence is not control but collaborative alignment."*